merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crisprs.png"><img src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crisprs.png" /></a>
 </div>

 Now we have an extra layer in all anvi'o views for splits with CRISPR hits.
 Not every occurrence of a CRISPR-associated protein indicates a locus, but it seems there are two clusters of CRISPR-associated proteins right around a very highly variable region.
-This is what inspeciton shows for a split right in the middle of the most variable region:
+This is what inspection shows for a split right in the middle of the most variable region:

 <div class="centerimg">
 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crispr-split.png"><img src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crispr-split.png" /></a>